-- 4.4 The development includes the creation of a 400-berth marina with floating pontoons.
-The pontoons are located to the north, east and west of the peninsula with the pontoons fixed to the site at regular intervals. - 4.5 A slipway is provided on the eastern end of the peninsula enabling boats to be launched and retrieved from the dock.
-This is however retained from the existing site and a purpose built facility is being delivered on the eastern side of the dock, to the south of David Davies Road. - 4.6 The onsite slip is proposed to be used infrequently for smaller craft and personal Watersports such as Stand Up Paddle boarding (SUP) and kayaks of marina members and residents.
+- 4.6 The development includes the creation of a 400-berth marina with floating pontoons.
+The pontoons are located to the north, east and west of the peninsula with the pontoons fixed to the site at regular intervals. - 4.7 A slipway is provided on the eastern end of the peninsula.
+This is however retained from the existing site and a purpose built facility is being delivered on the eastern side of the dock, to the south of David Davies Road.
+The boats will remain in the water for the large part of any one year, and when needed to be removed from the water will be removed from the dock through the hoist and stored in the boat yard on the opposite side of the marina. - 4.8 The onsite slip is proposed to be used infrequently for smaller craft and personal Watersports such as Stand Up Paddle boarding (SUP) and kayaks of marina members and residents.